Maligned U.S. real estate sector draws buyers eyeing rate cuts

 Of course, the sector’s sensitivity to interest rate expectations can cut both ways: while real estate stocks rallied along with the rest of the market in 2023 on expectations that the Fed would pivot to rate cuts this year, they have been hit this month as some investors recalibrated bets on how aggressively the Fed might ease.

-Jeff Doerfler, director of investment management at Huntington Private Bank, said the declines make some of the stocks in the sector, such as warehouse owner Prologis, more attractive over the long term.
+Jeff Doerfler, director of investment management at Huntington Private Bank, said the declines make some of the stocks in the sector, such as warehouse owner Prologis (PLD-N), more attractive over the long term.

 “We’re at the start of a cycle where lower cost of capital will drive revenue growth and you’ll get an increasing amount of M&A,” said Doerfler, who is overweight REITs overall.

-A taste of merger & acquisition activity came Friday, when investment management company Blackstone announced that it acquired Canadian real estate firm Tricon Residential for US$3.5 billion, an approximately 30% premium to its most recent closing price.
+A taste of merger & acquisition activity came Friday, when investment management company Blackstone (BX-N) announced that it acquired Canadian real estate firm Tricon Residential (TCN-T) for $3.5 billion, an approximately 30% premium to its most recent closing price.

 Investors will get readings on the pace of inflation and the economy next week with manufacturing PMI data released on Thursday and personal consumption expenditures data released on Friday, in addition to earnings from 3M, United Airlines and Abbott Laboratories.